A fraction is a part of a whole

 You just have to remember those names!
 (If you forget just think "Down"-ominator)

 It is easy to add fractions with the same denominator (same bottom number):

 Adding Fractions with Different Denominators

-But what if the denominators (the bottom numbers) are not the same?
-As in this example:
+But what about when the denominators (the bottom numbers) are not the same?